5 Best Clover Alternatives & Competitors

 - Shopify POS app is the top choice for creating an ecommerce website and managing online orders.

 For business owners who want a strong online presence in addition to their physical store or wish to go all-in on an ecommerce platform, Shopify stands head and shoulders above other POS systems.
-It is a powerhouse in the ecommerce space and offers small business owners one of the best retail POS platforms, whether you have an ecommerce website or a traditional brick-and-mortar shop.
+It is a powerhouse in the ecommerce space, leading our small business ecommerce platform recommendations, and offers one of the best retail POS platforms, whether you have an online store or a traditional brick-and-mortar shop.

 Shopify provides a wealth of omnichannel features, such as tools for order management and pickup, options for buying online and exchanging or returning in-store, QR codes for more convenient online shopping, integrations for multichannel sales, and more.